eaperkowski/NxI_soybean_phys/README.md

 Repo currently includes two folders as placeholders:
  - 1. aci_data = raw Licor 6800 data for all A/Ci curve files.
 Data are raw files, so are not cleaned
- - 2. leaf_data = leaf area images curated from flat-bed scanner.
+ - 2. leaf_area = leaf area images curated from flat-bed scanner.
 JPEG images with file names corresponding with pot ID codes.
 Leaf area to be determined using "LeafArea" R package